MineKing9534/DiscordUtils/Readme.md

     discordUtils = DiscordUtils.create(jda, this)
             .useCommandManager(
-                    shared.CommandContext::new, //Function to create command context
+		            CommandContext::new, //Function to create command context
-                    shared.AutocompleteContext::new, //Function to create autocomplete context
+		            AutocompleteContext::new, //Function to create autocomplete context
                     cmdMan -> cmdMan.updateCommands() //Consumer to configure the resulting CommandManager.
 The updateCommands() method schedules an update of all commands for when the bot is successfully logged in
             ).build();
   }